dwhelan/mongo-import/README.md

 # Run the script

-The script assumes that the .csv files you want to i
+The script assumes that the .csv files you want to import are in your local `tables` folder.

 ```
 npm run mongo-import